Principle Security Principle Security.

 Walk into your exam already knowing the answers

-We've sat on the credit union's side of the table through examination cycles — running the security program, tracking the findings, briefing the board.
+We've sat on the credit union's side of the table through examination cycles, running the security program, tracking the findings, and briefing the board.
 NCUA readiness isn't a checklist we sell; it's work we've lived.

 72 hrs